About

 Site Info

-This site uses only HTML and CSS and is coded in /usr/bin/vim, although some posts in The Text are written in /usr/bin/ed.
+This site uses only HTML and CSS and is coded in /usr/bin/vim.
+Some posts in The Text are written in /usr/bin/ed.
+This site uses zero JavaScript.

 Outside of being hosted on GitHub, this site does not include any additional analytics.